 - Graduate Programs

 - Current Students

 - Summer Programs

-Rebecca Rossen (Ph.D., Northwestern University) is a dance historian, performance scholar, and choreographer whose research interests include modern and postmodern dance, stagings of identity in physical performance, and the relationship between research and practice.
+Rebecca Rossen (Ph.D., Northwestern University) is a dance historian, performance scholar and choreographer whose research interests include modern and postmodern dance, staging of identity in physical performance, and the relationship between research and practice.
 She teaches courses in dance history as well as undergraduate and graduate seminars that focus on identity in dance and interdisciplinary performance.
-In 2013, Dr. Rossen was named the recipient of the Department of Theatre and Dance Teaching Excellence Award and the Lucia, Jack, and Melissa Gilbert Women’s and Gender Studies Teaching Excellence Award.
+Dr. Rossen is a winner of the 2015 Regents’ Outstanding Teaching Award.
+In 2013, she was honored with two additional teaching awards— the Department of Theatre and Dance's Teaching Excellence Award and the Lucia, Jack, and Melissa Gilbert Women’s and Gender Studies Teaching Excellence Award.